skial/_cmd/README.md

 ### Hxml Defines

+#### `-D haxelib`

-If you're using the build macro `Ede` and are building a haxelib `run` command, add `-D haxelib` to your `hxml` file so Ede removes the directory that haxelib adds as a last argument.
+If you're using `Ede` to build a haxelib `run` command, adding `-D haxelib` to your `hxml` file will tell Ede to insert code into `edeProcessArgs` to prevent cmd from processing the last argument which the haxelib client adds automatically when calling `haxelib run mylib`.

+#### `-D debug` && `-D cmd-verbose`

+These two defines together help with debugging by printing out to terminal the modified contents of your classes that cmd touches.

 ## Tests